 Insurance terminology can be confusing.
 We believe it's our role to help you understand your policy wordings.
-Here you'll find an updated list of definitions for key terms often used.
+Here you'll find answers to frequently asked questions and definitions for key terms often used.

 An annually renewed policy that is intended to cover the vast majority of a contractor’s or employer’s activities during the agreed period.
 The policy will contain exclusions or restrictions for certain types of activity, which will require project specific insurance to be covered.